Filter Options

 What are the accommodation options?

 “Nyungwe offers accommodation to suit most tastes and budgets.
 At the very top end is a boutique lodge called One&Only Nyungwe House, but there is also a good selection of mid-range and budget lodges, as well as a few campsites.
-Many safari packages visit Nyungwe as a day trip from the nearby town of Rusizi, which has a lovely location on Lake Kivu and offers some great-value accommodation.
+Many safari packages visit Nyungwe as a day trip from the nearby town of Cyangugu (Rusizi), which has a lovely location on Lake Kivu and offers some great-value accommodation.
 But it isn’t quite so thrilling as being based in the forest itself.”

 8